wrudebusch/postgres_python/README.md

 Step 9: innstall pandas, psycopg2, and sqlalchamey if you don't already have them `python3 -m pip install --user pandas sqlalchemy psycopg2`

-Step 10: run the script I wrote (note: it must be inthe same dir as the .csv files, which i am NOT including) `python3 csv_to_postgres.py`
+Step 10: run the script I wrote (note: it must be inthe same dir as the .csv files) `python3 csv_to_postgres.py`

 ## SQL